HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_2_video/README.md

 cd ../
 label-studio-ml start ./segment_anything_2
 ```
+Note that if you're running in a cloud server, you'll need to run on an exposed port.
+To change the port, add `-p <port number>` to the end of the start command above.
 4. Connect running ML backend server to Label Studio: go to your project `Settings -> Machine Learning -> Add Model` and specify `http://localhost:9090` as a URL.
 Read more in the official [Label Studio documentation](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).
+ Again, if you're running in the cloud, you'll need to replace this localhost location with whatever the external ip address is of your container, along with the exposed port.
 ## Running with Docker (coming soon)

 1. Start Machine Learning backend on `http://localhost:9090` with prebuilt image: